Expression Language Reference¶

 Signature: Special

-Aliases: op
+Aliases: Overload

 Bind type-specific operator handler to function

-or constructed in place using type
+string key or constructed in place using type

 This operator handler is propagated downstream to all terminal